Prostacyclin

 Prostacyclin (also called prostaglandin I_{2} or PGI_{2}) is a prostaglandin member of the eicosanoid family of lipid molecules.
 It inhibits platelet activation and is also an effective vasodilator.

 When used as a drug, it is also known as epoprostenol.
 The terms are sometimes used interchangeably.

 Function

 Prostacyclin chiefly prevents formation of the platelet plug involved in primary hemostasis (a part of blood clot formation).
 It does this by inhibiting platelet activation.
 It is also an effective vasodilator.
 Prostacyclin's interactions contrast with those of thromboxane (TXA_{2}), another eicosanoid.
 Both molecules are derived from arachidonic acid, and work together with opposite platelet aggregatory effects.
 These strongly suggest a mechanism of cardiovascular homeostasis between these two hormones in relation to vascular damage.

 Medical uses

 It is used to treat pulmonary arterial hypertension (PAH), pulmonary fibrosis, as well as atherosclerosis.
+In pediatric practice, prostacyclin is commonly used to mantain patency of the ductus arteriosus.
 Prostacyclins are given to people with class III or class IV PAH.